kvs1995/HWK9-ReadMe_Generator/README.md

 # ReadMe Generator [![MIT License](<https://img.shields.io/badge/License-MIT-green.svg>)](https://opensource.org/licenses/MIT)

-  An application that quickly creates a ReadMe for your next upcoming project.
+  A quick and simple way to generate a Readme for your next project

   # Table of Contents
   * [Installation](#installation)